 Terri Amberg, Provider Services Supervisor, email@example.com

-Kim Polich, STAR Consultant/Professional Development Specialist , email@example.com
+Kim Polich, STARS Consultant/Professional Development Specialist , firstname.lastname@example.org

 Mary Ann Smith, Pyramid Model Coach, email@example.com